Support on the development of policy proposals for energy smart appliances

 * T0= mid August 2021

-3. “First draft of the European Code of Conduct for Interoperability of Energy Smart Appliances”
+Issue 7: Testing methodology of the Code of Conduct for Energy Smart Appliances.

-4. Presentation from the Second Workshop on Interoperability of Energy Smart Appliances’ 24th of March 2023 exposing the results of the survey launched to collect the contributions from the stakeholders for the First Draft of the Code of Conduct.
+Presentation from the Second Workshop on Interoperability of Energy Smart Appliances’ 24th of March 2023 exposing the results of the survey launched to collect the contributions from the stakeholders for the First Draft of the Code of Conduct